2009 National League Championship Series: Aftermath

 Despite his accomplishments and success in the late 2000s, Jonathan Broxton's costly blown saves in Game 4 of the 2008 and 2009 National League Championship Series proved to be career defining.
-Broxton had an excellent first half of the season and was selected to the 2010 Major League Baseball All-Star Game, in which he recorded the save.
-However, he faded in the second half, beginning with a four-run blown save against the New York Yankees in a prime-time game on ESPN's Sunday Night Baseball.
+Broxton had an excellent first half of the season in 2010 and was selected to the 2010 Major League Baseball All-Star Game, in which he recorded the save for the National League.
+However, he faded in the second half, beginning with a four-run blown save against the New York Yankees in a prime-time game on ESPN's Sunday Night Baseball at Dodger Stadium.
 In somewhat of a repeat performance against the Phillies, he blew another four-run lead on August 12, a game which put a dent in the Dodgers chances at a third straight National League West crown.
 Broxton returned to the closer role at the start of the 2011 season and appeared in 14 games in March and April and produced a disappointing 5.68 ERA and 7 saves.
 Broxton was later shut down for the season due to shoulder tightness and became a free agent at season's end.
 Broxton bounced around the league until 2017 and enjoyed moderate success; however, he would never regain the dominance he showed in the late 2000s.